19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Resting.md

 - Avoid the effects of [Sleep Derivation](../Hazards/Biological%20Hazards.md#Sleep%20Derivation).
 - Restore any *temporary* ability damage.

+A rotation of 3 PCs is required to stand guard over a long rest (first watch, middle watch, and last watch).
+PCs that stand guard do not restore damaged ability scores.

-PCs can do heavy mental activity like [Magic](../../Magic/Spells.md) for at most 1 hour during a long rest.
+PCs cannot do heavy mental activity like [Magic](../../Magic/Spells.md) during a long rest.

-PCs can stand guard during a long rest.
-If they do, they do not restore ability damage.

 ### Interruption

 If a long rest is interrupted by [Combat](../Combat/Combat.md) or similar danger, a PC must make a [DC](DC.md) 15 [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md) check to receive the benefits of the rest.
 On a failed check, they PC only receives the benefits of a short rest, and avoids the effects of [Sleep Derivation](../Hazards/Biological%20Hazards.md#Sleep%20Derivation).

-For heavy mental activity, a PC must stop whatever it was doing to engage in combat.

-- They suffer a [Critical Miscast](../Die%20Rolling%20Mechanics/Critical%20Miscast.md) if the activity involved [The Spellcasting Roll](../../Magic/Spellcasting/Spellcasting.md#The%20Spellcasting%20Roll).
-- Any damage they take **forces** them to stop activity and thus suffer a [Critical Miscast](../Die%20Rolling%20Mechanics/Critical%20Miscast.md).

 ==***Word to the wise:*** Don't count on long resting outside of civilization.==